National Theatre, Melbourne: National Theatre Movement

-The National Theatre Movement (NTM), the current owners, was established in 1935 by soprano Gertrude Johnson.
-After returning from an overseas career that included performing at Covent Garden, Miss Johnson was dismayed at the lack of training and performing opportunities for Australian artists in their own country.
+The National Theatre Movement (NTM) was established in 1935 by soprano Gertrude Johnson.
+After returning from an overseas career that included performing at Covent Garden, Johnson was dismayed at the lack of training and performing opportunities for Australian artists in their own country.

 To that end the National Theatre was founded along with a network of companies throughout Australia.
 The Ballarat National Theatre was founded in 1938 along with other branches in Heidelberg, Yallourn and Swan Hill.
-Included in the network too was an opera school (1935), drama school (1936) and ballet school (1939).
-Production Companies (three Arts Festivals) ran through the 1940s and 1950s.
+Included in the network were an opera school (1935), drama school (1936) and ballet school (1939).
+Production companies (three arts festivals) ran through the 1940s and 1950s.

 The National Theatre Movement previously occupied the Village Theatre in Toorak (destroyed by fire in April 1962) and then purchased (but not occupied) the Empress Theatre in Prahran, which was destroyed by fire in June 1971.

 Theatre building

-The building now occupied by the National Theatre was built in the Beaux Arts style as a 3000-seat cinema and opened in 1920 as the Victory Theatre.
+The building now occupied by the National Theatre was built in the Beaux Arts style as a 3000-seat cinema and opened in 1921 as the Victory Theatre.
+In 1928 it was rebuilt in a more luxurious manner, with fewer seats, a larger balcony, and a much grander foyer.
 In 1971 Hoyts (a company that operates movie theaters) offered the company the Victory Theatre for conversion to a live theatre and rehearsal spaces.
 The current theatre consists of the original Victory dress circle extended with the addition of a sizeable stage and a fly tower.
 The original stalls were converted into five studios for drama, opera and ballet.
 One of the studios is itself a theatrette.
 The theatre opened in its current guise in August 1974, while the schools and administration moved there in September 1972.

 Drama school

-The National Drama Dchool dates from 1936 and is the oldest in Australia.
-Drama school alumni include Bella Heathcote, Kat Stewart, Richard Cawthorne, Brett Tucker, Ngaire Dawn Fair, Lawrence Mooney, Geraldine Quinn, and Esther Hannaford.
-The current director of drama for The National Drama School is Dr Jo Loth.
-Past Drama directors have included Trent Baker, Ken Boucher, Dr Kim Durban, Babs MacMillan and the Late Joan Harris (AM).
+The National Drama School dates from 1936 and is the oldest in Australia.
+Drama school alumni include Bella Heathcote, Kat Stewart, Richard Cawthorne, Brett Tucker, Janet Andrewartha, Jackie Woodburne, Ngaire Dawn Fair, Lawrence Mooney, Geraldine Quinn, and Esther Hannaford.
+The current director of drama for the National Drama School is Dr Jo Loth.
+Past directors have included Trent Baker, Ken Boucher, Dr Kim Durban, Babs MacMillan and the late Joan Harris (AM).

 Ballet school

 The National Ballet school dates from 1939 and is the oldest in Australia.

-Ballet School alumni includes Amber Scott, Jarryd Madden.
+Alumni include Amber Scott, Jarryd Madden.

 The ballet school currently conducts Royal Academy of Dance examinations and has ballet performances in the middle of the year and in December.
 The current artistic director of The National Ballet School is Damian Smith.

-Other dance artistic directors have included Kathleen Gorham, Gailene Stock, Marilyn Jones and Beverly Jane Fry.
+Past dance artistic directors have included Kathleen Gorham, Gailene Stock, Marilyn Jones and Beverly Jane Fry.